Koyonari/ays-portfolio/README.md

 # Welcome to An Yong Shyan - Portfolio

-<p>This portfolio serves as a showcase of my journey and aspirations to become a full stack developer, as well as an insight into who am I as a person.
+<p>This responsive portfolio serves as a showcase of my journey and aspirations to become a full stack developer, as well as an insight into who am I as a person.
 This is my first experience working on a personal project with React.js and TailwindCSS, which was self-taught, marking my beginning of my exploration into modern web development.
 </p>

 ---